 How do you find a match?
 What do you match based on?

-Matches are determined by looking at several factors between the two of you based on:
+Matches are determined by looking at several factors between the Little and the Big based on:

-- Location – Being within a reasonable travel distance based on your form of travel, no longer than 45 minutes by car or transit
+- Location – Being within a reasonable travel distance based on the Little’s and Big’s form of travel (no longer than 45 minutes by car or transit)

 - Interests – Having any shared or similar interests to build a relationship upon

-- Personality – Considering how well the two of you will work together
+- Personality – Considering how well the Little and Big will work together

-- Availability – Confirming both of your schedules can overlap easily
+- Availability – Confirming that both the Little’s and Big’s schedules can overlap easily

-- Shared Experiences – Seeing how much of your past experiences can be beneficial to your Little who might be experiencing similar things
+- Shared Experiences – Seeing how much of the Big’s past experiences can be beneficial to the Little (who might be experiencing similar things)

 How long do matches usually last?

 All of our matches have a one-year minimum in the program for both Littles and Bigs (excluding extenuating circumstances).
-Sometimes our matches can last up to 3+ years, depending on the level of support needed in the match, and 1:1 matches can often last longer than that.
+Sometimes our matches can last up to 3+ years – depending on the level of support required by the match – and 1:1 matches can often last longer than that.

-How long do I have to wait until I get matched?
+How long do Bigs have to wait until they get matched?

 We have children and youth from across the GTA enrolled in our programs.
-Your wait time is often dependent on the number of Littles we have in the area you live in (or are willing to travel to) at the time of your acceptance.
+Bigs’ wait time is often dependent on the number of Littles we have in the area they live in (or are willing to travel to).
 Most of our Littles live in Scarborough, Etobicoke, and Rexdale.
 Bigs who live in or are willing to travel to those areas tend to be matched quicker.

-If you have any questions about your place in the waitlist, please reach out to firstname.lastname@example.org and a member of our staff will get back to you shortly.
+If you have any questions about your place on the waitlist, please reach out to email@example.com and a member of our staff will get back to you shortly.

 How are matches working virtually?

-We want to continue fostering relationships, especially during a time where children and youth are isolated from their friends and families.
-BBBST provides a variety of virtual activities like games, conversations, arts and crafts and more, along with a guide, and are always available for support if you need more ways to keep your Little engaged.
-BBBST coordinators are also there to provide support if you are struggling to keep your Little engaged.
+We want to continue fostering relationships, especially during a time when children and youth are isolated from their friends and families.
+BBBST provides a variety of virtual activities like games, conversations, arts and crafts and more, along with a guide.
+Additionally, our coordinators are always available for support if the Little and/or Big is looking for more ways to keep engaged.

 Do we get to pick our match?

-BBBST works together with you to help pick the best possible match based on all the Littles that are within a reasonable distance from you.
-When a match is found, you’ll be contacted with information about the Little’s interests, personality, availability, and why they’re enrolled in BBBST (without breaching confidentiality).
-If you’re happy with the match, BBBST reaches out to the Little’s parent or guardian to share the good news!
-If you don’t think it’s a good match, BBBST can look at other possible Littles instead.
-If you do think it’s a good match, we will go ahead and call the parent/guardian to let them know about you!
+BBBST works together with you to help pick the best possible match based on all the Bigs/Littles that are within a reasonable distance from you.
+When a match is found, you’ll be contacted with information about their interests, personality, availability, and why they’re enrolled in BBBST (without breaching confidentiality).
+If you’re happy with the match, BBBST reaches out to the Big/the Little’s parent or guardian to share the good news!
+If you don’t think it’s a good match, BBBST can look at other possible Bigs/Littles instead.
+If you do think it’s a good match, we will go ahead and call them to let them know about you!
 You’re always our first call (excluding extenuating circumstances).

 What happens if a match does not work out?

-When you meet your Little and you don’t think it’s a good match, please let your Mentoring Program Specialist know.
+When you meet your Big/Little and you don’t think it’s a good match, please let your Mentoring Program Specialist know.
 They will work together with you to come up with the best solution for everyone.
-If the solution results in a match closing and you would still like to mentor a Little, you’ll be put back into the matching pool for us to find you a new match.
+If the solution results in a match closing and you would still like to participate in BBBST’s mentorship program, you will be put back into the matching pool for us to find you a new match.

 What are the requirements of becoming a Big?